 This succulent plant can be hard to find a full array of information on.
-In fact, some of the information we found online was actually incorrect.
+Some of the information we found online was incorrect.

 We saw that people wanting information on this plant were sometimes coming up short.